Andres-Andersson/COIL-PROJECT/README.md

 #Instructions to create the executable file once NCURSES is installed:

 1. Open the terminal inside the folder were 'main.c' and the makefile are located
 2. Execute the 'make' command to build the executable.
-Additionally, run the 'clear' command to remove all the .o files.
 4. Run the executable with the command ./ARKANOID-COIL

 # Game controls: